Marcus Invest review 2023

 - Smart Beta: Uses certain investment factors (such as valuation or quality) to try to modestly outperform the market, perhaps with lower volatility or risk

-The Smart Beta option is a notable standout as a portfolio choice, since few robo-advisors offer it.
+The Smart Beta option is a notable standout as a portfolio choice since few robo-advisors offer it.
 But it’s worth pointing out that the Smart Beta portfolio uses funds from Goldman Sachs, owner of Marcus.
 So there’s an inherent conflict of interest here, one that some other robo-advisors also have when they recommend their own funds.
-That said, Marcus does provide economic incentive if you select this option (more below).

 When you open your account, you’ll run through a few quick questions about how long you want to be invested and how you would respond if the market falls.
 These are used to judge your time horizon and risk tolerance, and thus your allocations to stock funds (riskier and better for long-term investors) and bond funds (safer and better over shorter periods of time.)

 If you don’t like the fund allocations that have been selected for the portfolio, you can adjust your answers to these questions later and receive a different allocation.

 Each ETF you buy will charge an expense ratio, a fee that’s seamlessly deducted from your account.
 This fee structure is the same at any robo-advisor, but it’s an additional cost.
 Marcus helpfully lays out the average range of the costs you could pay for each of its strategies:

 - Core: 0.05 – 0.16 percent

 - Smart Beta: 0.15 – 0.17 percent